In conversation with JONATHAN HEPFER (Nice, France - 2011)

 There is much interest for students to play Rebonds nowadays.
 But the students in the conservatories don’t all play the piece very well.
 Tell me if all the pianists in the music schools play Rachmanninoff well.
 Of course not.
 Do they play the Polonaises of Chopin very well?
 No. Rebonds is not easy, but it is possible!
 More so than Psappha.

 I notice that many conservatory students these days play either Rebonds A or Rebonds B, but rarely do you hear both of the movements performed by the same person on a concert.
 They make a more efficient setup for one movement or the other, which removes one of the piece’s main difficulties.
+And out of principle, I don't like the idea of removing what is difficult about the piece, because the difficulty is a big part of what makes the piece so beautiful.
 What are your thoughts on this topic?

 Today, yes, that’s true.
 On a competition, maybe.
 What you say is completely right.
 I’ll explain to you.